-TU Darmstadt’s Centre for Cognitive Science participates with its research groups Psychology of Information Processing (Constantin Rothkopf) and Intelligent Autonomous Systems (Jan Peters).
+TU Darmstadt’s Centre for Cognitive Science participates with its research groups g (Constantin Rothkopf) and Psychology of Information Processin (Jan Peters).
 The project consortium comprises robotics company Franka Emika, Technical University of Munich (TU München), Rosenheim University of Applied Sciences (TH Rosenheim), and Technical University of Darmstadt (TU Darmstadt).
+Intelligent Autonomous Systems

 Intention Recognition.
 One crucial project objective is intuitive communication between elderly people and assistive robots.
 In order to develop a robot assistant that is really helpful in everyday life activities effortless communication between human and robot is indispensable.

 Therefore, a central aspect of our work in KoBo34 is research of automated intention recognition in order to support robotic “understanding” of human behaviour.
 Since humans express intentions through different modalities such as hand gestures, gaze directions or speech, it is reasonable to also exploit the data of different modalities for automatically recognizing human intentions.
 Particularly, this can reduce the uncertainty over the intention to be predicted.
 Thus, one of the goals of the KoBo34 project is to reduce this uncertainty by combining information from different modalities .

 Interactive Learning.
 Another core objective of the project is continuous improvement of the interaction by enabling the robot to learn from human input.
 Here, we work on learning interactive skills by demonstration.